Is Anxiety Hereditary?

 Anxiety Hereditary Facts

 Anxiety is not always hereditary.
 However, studies have shown those with certain genes or genetic variation may have a higher risk of it.
-A study sponsored by The National Institute of Mental Health has established that genetics do play a part in at least some portion of the population suffering from an anxiety disorder.
+A study sponsored by The National Institute of Mental Health has established that genetics do play a part in at least some portion of the population experiencing an anxiety disorder.

 Where statistics are concerned, individuals having family-members with obsessive-compulsive disorder (OCD) are believed to be nearly ten times more likely to be diagnosed with it during their lifetime.
 Around half of all patients experiencing panic disorder have one or more relatives who have been diagnosed with it.
 Generalized anxiety disorder (GAD) is slightly less hereditary with only 40% of patients having family members with a similar diagnosis.
 Scientists have discovered many individuals with mental health issues in the family have differences in the genes that regulate the brain's neurotransmitters.
 The way the brain regulates glutamate and serotonin may be different for those who have a family history of anxiety disorders.